David Soffer

 Let's see how Jim, an introvert, and Katie, an extrovert, behave and feel when they both go to the same party.

 Jim arrives at 8 pm, he was looking forward to seeing his friends and meeting new people.
 He approaches two of his work friends and starts chatting.
 He feels joy while interacting, there is an internal increase of dopamine, making him still feel motivated to continue interacting and enjoying the evening.
 After three more interactions, he feels satisfied, his brain has released enough dopamine and now is depleted.
 He is ready to leave at 10 pm, but he feels guilty for leaving so early, so he stays longer.
 By 11 pm Jim feels tired, and not willing to keep the same effort to socialise, he retreats and becomes more quiet.
-He considers it's been enough for today and makes a move to go home, making numerous excuses to justify wanting to leave so early.
+He considers it's been enough for today and makes a move to go home, making numerous excuses to justify wanting to leave so early

 On the other hand, Katie arrives at 8pm, she was looking forward to seeing her friends and meet new people.
 She approaches two of her work friends and starts chatting.
 She feels joy while interacting, there is an internal increase of dopamine, making her feel motivated to continue interacting and enjoying the evening.
 After three more interactions, she does not feel satisfied, her brain has not released enough dopamine and needs to continue engaging socially to feel fulfilled.
 By 10 pm she is not ready to leave, she can stay longer as she still feels energised.
 By 11 pm she says bye to Jim and decides to stay.
 At 1 am she felt tired and fulfilled, ready to go home without feeling she missed out on socialising as she noticed most people were also leaving.